AhnSungJoo/SmartContract/README.md

 - How to make Smart Contract for ICO :
 https://github.com/AhnSungJoo/SmartContract/blob/master/ICO/token.sol

+### Smart Contract for E-Voting System with Blockchain
-- How to make Samrt Contract for E-Voting system with Blockchain : https://github.com/AhnSungJoo/SmartContract/tree/master/E-Voting
+- How to make Samrt Contract for E-Voting System with Blockchain : https://github.com/AhnSungJoo/SmartContract/tree/master/E-Voting